GameServerManagers/LinuxGSM-Docs/Configuration-Files.md

-LGSM makes config management easier in many different ways.
+LinuxGSM makes config management easier in many different ways.
 However, some knowledge about it might be necessary.

 # Config file's location